nellymururi/Portfolio/README.md

 ├── vite.config.js
 └── README.md
 ```

 ## 7. AI Prompt Journal – React.js Portfolio

 ### Prompt 1: Learning JavaScript, Node.js, and React.js

 **Prompt:**
-I would like to learn JavaScript, specifically React.js, and create a simple portfolio.
-Please explain JS as a tech tool, how Node.js and React.js evolved from it, and how they are used.
+I want to learn JavaScript, specifically React.js, and create a simple portfolio.
+Please explain JavaScript as a tech tool, how Node.js and React.js evolved from it, and how they are used.
+I’m a beginner and would like a clear explanation I can follow along with examples.
 **AI Response Summary:**
 - Explained JS as a versatile language for browsers and servers.
 - Node.js lets you run JS outside the browser, with npm for package management.